 NOTE 1: It is left to implementation to re-assign 5G-GUTI more frequently than in cases mentioned above.

 NOTE 2: It is left to implementation to generate 5G-GUTI containing 5G-TMSI that uniquely identifies the UE within the AMF.

-It is recommended for the implementation to generate 5G-TMSI following the best practices of unpredictable identifier generation.
+5G-TMSI generation should be following the best practices of unpredictable identifier generation.

 6.12.4 Subscription identification procedure